-The first step in incorporating a new employee into your client’s annual budget is determining the total cost of compensation and benefits.
-Disregard any value or revenue the employee brings to your client’s company.
-Only focus on what the company has to pay for this new employee.
-This includes salary, health insurance, dental insurance, life insurance, disability insurance, matching retirement contributions, vacation, severance pay, and other fringe benefits.
+To incorporate a new employee into your client’s annual budget, you need to know the total cost of each new employee, including compensation and benefits.
+The value or revenue the employee brings to your client’s company isn’t a concern at this point.
+Only focus on the company’s expenses for hiring new employees.
+This may include salary, health insurance, dental insurance, life insurance, disability insurance, matching retirement contributions, vacation, severance pay, and other fringe benefits.

 Second, consider the incidental costs related to the employee’s role.
-If your client adds a salesperson, consider the impact on meals and travel.
-If your client is adding a licenced professional, consider the impact of training and conferences required to maintain the licence.
-These costs have a systematic impact across the business; by increasing staff size, other expenses in addition to compensation may increase.
+If your client adds a salesperson, the company may spend more on reimbursing meals and travel when the new employee goes on sales calls.
+If your client adds a licensed professional, consider the impact of training and conferences required to maintain the licence.
+These costs have a systematic impact across the business.
+By increasing staff size, other expenses in addition to compensation may increase.

-Once you and your client have the cost of the new employee determined, factor the expenses into the annual budget.
-Use either the traditional budgeting method or the zero-based budgeting method to create the budget.
+Once you and your client have the cost of the new employee determined, you can factor the expenses into the annual budget.
+You have the option to use either the traditional budgeting method or the zero-based budgeting method to create the budget.
 If your client doesn’t expect many changes next year, it’s easier to use a traditional budget that rolls over the figures from last year.
-Incorporate the minimal changes expected.
+You can easily incorporate the minimal changes expected.

-Since your client is adding a new employee, consider using zero-based budgeting.
-Because adding headcount, especially if your client is a small business, signals significant changes in company strategy, plan to change other areas of the annual budget.
-Start with every general ledger account being budgeted at $0, and only add budgeted amounts that can be supported by an actionable plan for next year.
-Understand that many of the items budgeted have to be estimated, especially since the company is undergoing changes.
+Zero-based budgeting may be a good alternative when a client plans to add team members.
+Because adding to the employee headcount signals significant changes in company strategy, you may need to plan to change other areas of the yearly budget.
+Start with every general ledger account being budgeted at $0, and only add budgeted amounts supported by an actionable plan for next year.
+Understand that many of the items budgeted have to be estimated, especially because of the changes.

-In general, a budget is manipulated to make room for additional expenses by increasing revenue or decreasing other expenses.
-Regarding revenue, be honest about the new employee’s value to the company and ability to generate sales.
+Businesses typically manipulate the budget to make room for additional expenses by increasing revenue or decreasing other expenses.
+Regarding revenue, be honest about the new employee’s value to the company and their ability to generate sales.
 If the new employee interacts with customers or helps with a manufacturing shortage of inventory, it’s fair to expect an increase in sales.
-In these situations, budget revenue higher next year than this year.
+In these situations, you can budget for higher revenue next year than this year.

-When developing an annual budget, have your clients be entirely honest about the upcoming plan.
-A budget is only as strong as the underlying assumptions.
-Emphasize the notion that adding headcount is a massive addition to the budget.
-Help your clients realize that adding a staff member inherently does not guarantee the new costs will be covered by additional revenue or cost savings.
-Your client’s budget is only as strong as its long-term strategic planning, so ensure your client has an actionable plan that’s fairly represented in its budget.
+Honesty from your client regarding their upcoming plans is an important part of developing an accurate yearly budget.
+Using accurate underlying assumptions helps strengthen the budget’s accuracy.
+Your clients should understand that adding to the headcount is a massive addition to the budget.
+Help your clients realize that adding a staff member doesn’t guarantee additional revenue or cost savings can cover the new costs.
+Your client’s budget is only as strong as their long-term strategic planning, so ensure your client has an actionable plan that’s fairly represented in their budget.